 Best for: leftovers, meat, poultry, fish

 Cold-Water thawing: Cold-water thawing is faster than using the refrigerator, but it requires more attention.
 First of all, the food you’re thawing must be in a leak-proof package or plastic bag.
-Any openings in the package could allow bacteria from the air or the surrounding environment to come into contact with the food and potentially contaminate it.
-Next, submerge the entire bag of food in the cold water, changing the water every 30 minutes.
+Any openings in the package could allow bacteria from the air or water to come into contact with the food and potentially contaminate it.
+Once you've made sure the bag is leak-proof, submerge the entire bag of food in the cold water, changing the water every 30 minutes.
 If you have just a small amount of meat or poultry (1 pound or less), it should only take an hour (maybe even less) to defrost with this method.
 A larger amount, such as a whole chicken, may take up to 2 to 3 hours (or sometimes longer, depending on the size).
 Once the food is completely thawed, it should be cooked immediately.

 Best for: whole chickens and turkeys; chicken and turkey breasts